olympiawoj/data-structures-and-algorithms/data-structures/hash-table/README.md

-- Hash tables are key value lok ups
+- Hash tables are key value look ups
 - Dictionaries

 A hash table (also called a hash, hash map, unordered map or dictionary) is a data structure that pairs keys to values.
 Its a technique to convert a range of key values into a range of indexes of an array.
 Its used to implement an associative array, a structure that can map keys to values.
 A Hash Table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
 From Wikipedia.